Rio Tinto dividend surprise masks aluminium hit

-MELBOURNE Global miner Rio Tinto (RIO.AX) hiked its dividend by a third and said it was confident about its long-term outlook despite reporting a drop in second-half profits and taking a $9 billion (5 billion pounds) charge on its struggling aluminium business.
+MELBOURNE Global miner Rio Tinto (RIO.AX) reported a 6 percent drop in underlying second-half profits and took a $9.3 billion (5.8 billion pounds) charge mainly against its aluminium business, but appeased investors with a huge dividend hike, underscoring its long-term confidence.

-The world's No.2 iron ore miner flagged an increase in investment and said it was in a stronger position than most in the industry to drive growth, a shot across the bow at the proposed $90 billion merger of Glencore (GLEN.L) and Xstrata XTA.L.

-"I believe that we have the highest value growth programme in the industry and our iron ore expansions in the Pilabara are second to none," chief executive Tom Albanese said in a statement.
+"Whilst our growth programme looks to the medium and longer term, we are mindful of short term uncertainties," Chief Executive Tom Albanese said in a statement.

-Underlying earnings before one-offs fell to $7.77 billion for July-December from $8.22 billion a year earlier, with booming iron ore sales making up the lion's share of the profits.
+Underlying earnings before one-offs fell to $7.77 billion for July-December from $8.22 billion a year earlier spurred largely by the group's booming iron ore sales.
 Analysts on average had expected a second-half profit of $7.5 billion before one-offs.

-However, Rio warned that rising costs had squeezed profits, especially on the labour front, just as workers at rival BHP Billiton's (BHP.AX) Bowen Basin coal mines voted to go on strike for one week.

-"Throughout Australia we've been impacted by rising costs and what I'm concerned about is declining productivity," Albanese told reporters.
+Including the $9.3 billion in writedowns on its aluminium and diamonds businesses, the company landed in the red for the second-half, which led Albanese and Rio Chairman Jan du Plessis to forego their bonuses.

 "As the acquisition of Alcan happened on my watch, I felt it only right not to be considered for an annual bonus this year," Albanese said.